Contact

 Description of the event:

-The event will bring high-level water and peace experts and representatives from youth and communities who will share their knowledge and experiences through two interactive panels: Panel 1: Fostering peace and resilience around water, and Panel 2: The role of women, youth, and communities in water, peace, and security.
+The event will bring high-level water and peace experts who will share their knowledge and experiences through two interactive panels:

 Date: Thursday, 31 October